-Putting a price on carbon is widely believed to be one of the most effective economic and policy tools for meeting the Paris targets, as it can achieve emissions reductions at a low cost, compared with alternative policies.
+Putting a price on carbon is widely believed to be one of the most effective economic and policy tools for meeting the Paris targets, as it can achieve emissions reductions at a low cost compared with alternative policies.
 Currently, markets are failing to internalise the costs and risks of emissions-intensive economic activities - emitting carbon is simply too cheap.
 The two main carbon pricing instruments, emissions trading schemes (ETSs) and direct carbon taxes, serve to put an additional price on emissions, thereby lowering demand.
+While the number of countries introducing such carbon pricing schemes on the national or sub-national levels has increased in 2022, many note that the prices imposed are still too low; meanwhile proposals on a global carbon floor price have not been implemented.